GRX005/Velocity-PlayTime/README.md

 ***Features:***
 - Manages playtime asynchronously across the whole network.
 - Configurable Playtime Toplist feature.
 - All messages seen by players are configurable, with vanilla or minimessage syntax.
+Cmds can be configured too.
 - Configurable permissions.
 - The plugin manages a dynamic cache for relevant playtime values.
 Messages and settings are also cached.
 - PlaceholderAPI support through plugin channel syncing, using my PlaytimeLink plugin.